 Activity Description Distribution/Frequency Event Exhibit Contractor shall staff an exhibit booth and distribute promotional and educational materials at special events.
 Contractor shall provide visual displays, copies of educational materials (including all guides, flyers, and brochures produced for this Agreement), and recycling education activities appropriate to a variety of age groups.
 Display components will be professionally designed and created and shall be scalable to be appropriate for a variety of booth or display configurations.
 Materials will include those pertaining to the programs provided under this Agreement as well as general information on "green" and/or sustainable behaviors.
-B4 Other events at City's request
+All special events listed in Exhibit B4 Other events at City's request